richardsondx/checkmate/wiki/Cursor-Integration.md

 ### Validation and Format Rules

-* `checkmate-spec-drift.mdc` - Audits changed specs after commits
+* `drift-detector.mdc` - Detects spec-vs-code drift after commits and on file save
-* `checkmate-spec-drift-on-save.mdc` - Checks for drift when saving code files
-* `checkmate-spec-format.mdc` - Validates spec format on save
+* `spec-linter.mdc` - Validates and fixes spec format on save
-* `checkmate-non-interactive.mdc` - Ensures headless operation of commands
+* `non-interactive-mode.mdc` - Ensures headless operation of commands

 The main task lifecycle rules execute the following commands: